INR Diary helps you to track your oral anticoagulation therapy

 How do I delete a dose?

-You can delete a dose either from the doses overview or from the dose scheme by swiping a dose value right to left.
+• Swiping a dose value right to left.
 Please check out the this instruction video to see a demo.

 Testje